 Equities are shares in companies.
 They're considered to be higher risk than cash and are much more liquid than property.
 Shares in companies provide dividends and capital growth, meaning that they generally outperform other asset classes over time, particularly bonds and cash.
-This means that if you are a long way from retirement your savings have plenty of time grow in real terms, riding out times of volatility.
 There is also the benefit that shares can be bought and sold quickly.
 On the other hand, the value of equities does fluctuate and can fall.
 So while you can sell quickly this may not be at the price you'd like, especially if you have to sell at a particular time.